neo4j/python-graph-visualization/docs/source/integration.rst

 -----------------

 The ``neo4j-viz`` library provides a convenience method for importing data from Pandas DataFrames.
-These DataFrames can be created from many sources, such as CSV files or :doc:`Snowflake tables<./tutorials/snowflake-example>`.
+These DataFrames can be created from many sources, such as CSV files.
 It requires and additional dependency to be installed, which you can do by running:

 .. code-block:: bash

     pip install neo4j-viz[pandas]

-Once you have installed the additional dependency, you can use the :doc:`from_gds <./api-reference/from_pandas>` method to import pandas DataFrames.
+Once you have installed the additional dependency, you can use the :doc:`from_pandas <./api-reference/from_pandas>` method to import pandas DataFrames.

 The ``from_dfs`` method takes two mandatory positional parameters: